diegozain/alles/projects/pdes/hhd/README.md

     [1  0]
 ```

-## Boundary conditions
+## Approach 1

 There are a couple of different approaches for finding φ and ψ.
-Here, I follow the work cited in the References.
+Here, I follow *Harsh Bhatia et al*.

 The idea is to incorporate open-flow boundary conditions in a *natural way*, whatever that means.